Smitholabisi/Crispy-documenting-/README.md

 ## Project Overview

-This project analysis and demonstrate the mastery of PostgreSQl queryung technique;
+This project analysis and demonstrate the mastery of PostgreSQl querying technique;

 - Generate Insights
 - Complex queries